jhuckaby/logalert/README.md

 ### Poll Frequency

 Finally, you can limit the poll frequency, to check for file changes at a slower rate (i.e. a longer sleep delay between checks).
 The default poll frequency is 5 seconds.
 If you don't need LogAlert to respond to alerts that quickly, it is recommended that you increase this value.
 To do this, set the `sleep` property to a higher value (specified in seconds).
-Example (check every minute):
+Here is how to make it check every minute:

 ```json
 "sleep": 60
 ```

-**Please Note:** The `sleep` property is configured globally, not per monitor.
-It must live outside of your monitors, and live as a top-level `config.json` property, alongside other global props like `echo` and `verbose`.
+**Please Note:** The `sleep` property is configured *globally*, not per monitor.
+It must be defined outside of your monitors, and live as a top-level `config.json` property, alongside other global props like `echo` and `verbose`.

 ## Email Alerts